MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/single-sign-on.md

 ---
 title: Configure single sign-on in Dev Center
 author: KevinAsgari
-description: Describes how you can configure single sign-on in Dev Center to allow a title to sign a user into your services by using their Xbox Live ID. ms.assetid: ms.author: kevinasg ms.date: 02/21/2018
+description: Configuring single sign-on in Dev Center to allow a title to sign a user into your services by using their Xbox Live ID. ms.assetid: ms.author: kevinasg ms.date: 02/21/2018